-The EPA has begun to regulate GHG emissions from stationary sources, such as coal-fueled power plants, under existing federal CAA.
+The EPA continues to seek to regulate GHG emissions from stationary sources, such as coal-fueled power plants, under existing federal CAA.
 In August 2015, the EPA issued its final CPP Rule, which established carbon pollution standards for power plants.
-The CPP was subsequently challenged by multiple states and industry participants in the Court of Appeals for the D.C.
-Circuit and, in February 2016, the implementation of the CPP was stayed by the U.S. Supreme Court.
-Then, in September 2019, the EPA repealed the CPP and finalized the ACE rule.
-The ACE rule specified that heat rate improvement measures qualified as the BSER for existing coal-fired power plants, clarified the roles of the EPA and the states in the implementation of the ACE, and revised the NSR permitting program to provide EGUs the opportunity to make efficiency improvements without triggering NSR permit requirements.
-In January 2021, however, the D.C.
-Circuit vacated the ACE rule concluding that the EPA's "repeal of the CPP rested critically on a mistaken reading of the CAA."
-Although the D.C.
-Circuit ultimately agreed to stay its mandate, such that the CPP remained repealed, in June 2022, the U.S. Supreme Court in West Virginia v.
-EPA reversed and remanded the D.C.
-Circuit's decision and found that the EPA had acted outside the bounds of the agency's authority in the promulgation of the CPP.
-Notwithstanding the litigation, the

-CPP and the ACE led to premature retirements and could lead to additional premature retirements of coal-fired generating units and reduce the demand for coal.
+Following legal challenges, the EPA repealed the CPP and finalized the ACE rule, which was also subject to legal challenge.
+In June 2022, the U.S. Supreme Court in West Virginia v.
+EPA found that the EPA had acted outside the bounds of the agency's authority in the promulgation of the CPP.
+Most recently, in May 2024, the EPA finalized a rule that repeals the ACE rule and establishes GHG standards and guidelines that require coal fired power plants to (1) convert to natural gas co-firing by January 1, 2030 and then retire by 2039, (2) install by 2032 carbon capture and sequestration technology capable of capturing 90% of all CO2 emissions, or (3) cease operations by 2032.
+The May 2024 rule has been challenged in the D.C.
+Circuit Court, but the U.S. Supreme Court denied the challengers' request to stay implementation of the rule pending the outcome of the litigation.
+However, we cannot predict what action the Trump Administration may take with respect to EPA's May 2024 rule.
+Notwithstanding the previous litigation, the CPP and the ACE led to premature retirements, and the new rule could lead to additional premature retirements of coal-fired generating units and reduce the demand for coal.
 Congress has not yet adopted legislation to restrict carbon dioxide emissions from existing power plants and has not otherwise expanded the legal authority of the EPA following West Virginia v.
 EPA, but we cannot predict whether such legislation will be passed in the future or what the potential impacts of such legislation would be.

 Several rulemakings have been issued under the NSPS that constrain the GHG emissions of fossil-fuel-fired power plants.
 In October 2015, EPA published its final rule on performance standards for GHG emissions from new, modified, and reconstructed EGUs, which required use of efficient supercritical pulverized coal boilers that use partial post-combustion carbon capture and storage technology and imposed a new emission standard.
-The October 2015 rule was challenged by several states, industry participants and other parties in the D.C.
-Circuit and, in April 2017, the Court granted EPA's motion to hold the litigation in abeyance while EPA reviewed the rule.
-Then, in December 2018, the EPA issued a proposed rule to replace the October 2015 rule, including revising the BSER for newly constructed coal-fired EGUs.
-Although the EPA has not taken further action on the December 2018 proposed rule, in May 2023, the EPA published a proposed NSPS rule for GHG emissions from new, modified, and reconstructed fossil fuel-fired EGUs and emissions guidelines for existing fossil fuel-fired EGUs.
-The final rule is expected in 2024.
+Following legal challenge, the EPA undertook a review of the October 2015 rule and in December 2018, the EPA issued a proposed rule to replace the October 2015 rule, including revising the BSER for newly constructed coal-fired EGUs.
+In May 2024, however the EPA issued a final NSPS rule for GHG emissions from new and reconstructed fossil fuel-fired combustion turbines, which notably, formally withdrew the December 2018 proposed amendments to the NSPS for GHG emissions from coal-fired EGUs.
+However, the EPA noted it was still continuing to review the October 2015 rule.
+The final NSPS rule was challenged in the D.C.
+Circuit Court by various states, power companies and industry associations.
+The U.S. Supreme Court denied the challengers' request for an emergency stay of the rule and the litigation remains ongoing.